pemcg/manageiq-automation-howto-guide/chapter17a/integrating_with_satellite_6.md

 		 :location_id=>"4", :organization_id=>"3", :build=>"false"}
 <AEMethod register_satellite> return code => <200>
 ```
-In Satellite we see the new _Host_ entry:
+In Satellite we see the new _Host_ entry, but the 'N' icon indicates that no reports have been received from it yet:

 ![screenshot](images/screenshot10.png)